build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/index.md

 As you can see from the test, the egress controls in this environment are wide open, so we have our work cut out for us!

+> **Note:** The testing script used in this tutorial is used for other tutorials and not all of the tests performed are addressed in this tutorial.

 In the subsequent portions of this tutorial, we will configure the Amazon Route 53 Resolver DNS firewall to filter our DNS queries and Internet-bound traffic until these tests return a `BLOCKED` status.

-Let's begin to configure the Amazon Route 53 Resolver DNS Firewall.
+Let's configure the Amazon Route 53 Resolver DNS Firewall.

 ## Configure the Amazon Route 53 Resolver DNS Firewall